grantnicholas/blog/_posts/2014-08-15-Javascript-clickelementinloop-callback.md

 ---
 layout: post
-title: Adding click handlers in a loop: javascript closures
+title: Adding click handlers in a loop- javascript closures
 ---
 I wanted to make an array of elements on a page all have an event happen on click.
 I first tried: